Raleigh Hot Tub Store

 Hydrotherapy

 Hot tubs provide hydrotherapy massage, unlike saunas.
 Their jets deliver a massage-like experience, helping to relieve muscle tension and pain.
-Saunas, relying on dry heat, can’t match the hydrotherapy benefits of a hot tub.
+The study highlights that hot tubs’ significant core temperature increase enhances these benefits, making them superior for targeted pain relief.

 Improved digestion